 Your website’s security plugin is your first checkpoint.
 If you aren’t already using a security plugin, consider activating one on your site immediately.
 A security plugin protects WordPress websites from hackers and bots.
 There are plenty of options to choose from.
 But not all of them are effective therefore you have to choose the right security plugin.
 Here’s a list of feature that your security plugin MUST offer:

-Hackers are always on the lookout for vulnerable plugins.
-We strongly recommend using a WordPress Malware scan plugin that will run a daily scan of your website.
+1. Malware scan – Hackers are always on the lookout for vulnerable plugins.
+We strongly recommend using a plugin that will run a daily scan of your website.
 It should conduct a deep scan that checks every file and folder of your website, including your database.

-You need a WordPress firewall on your website that will proactively block hackers and malicious bots and IP addresses that attempt to break into your site.
+3. Firewall – You need a firewall on your website that will proactively block hackers and malicious bots and IP addresses that attempt to break into your site.
 To set up a firewall, you need technical expertise.
 However, you can find security plugins that install and activate it for you.

 If you feel your security solution isn’t effective, you can choose from the top security plugins available.